Muriesk/Castlevania-3-Redux/README.md

 Added Grant skip to falling block level on Alucard route stage 7.

-Reduced boss damage for Bone Dragon for Akumajou Densetsu to help reduce soft lock issues.
+Reduced weapon boss damage for Bone Dragon for Akumajou Densetsu to help reduce soft lock issues.

 Fixed slowdown in Clocktower sections that had it.